mathysth/bun-prisma-hono-inversify/README.md

 ```
 For more information about name binding, please refer to the [Wiki](https://github.com/inversify/InversifyJS/blob/master/wiki/named_bindings.md):

-You can find all the information about Inversify[Inversify Wiki](https://github.com/inversify/InversifyJS/tree/master/wiki).
+You can find all the information about [Inversify Wiki](https://github.com/inversify/InversifyJS/tree/master/wiki).

 ## TESTS